If your MySQL backups are empty, really small or just broken this guide may be for you.

 rm -rf /tmp/mysql-install || true \ && mkdir /tmp/mysql-install \ && wget https://downloads.mysql.com/archives/get/p/23/file/mysql-5.7.42-linux-glibc2.12-x86_64.tar.gz -O /tmp/mysql-install/mysql-5.7.42.tgz \ && cd /tmp/mysql-install/ \ && tar -xvf mysql-5.7.42.tgz \ && cp /tmp/mysql-install/mysql-5.7.42-linux-glibc2.12-x86_64/bin/mysqldump ~/htdocs/mdoq/php-fpm/ \ && rm -rf /tmp/mysql-install || true

-This will download and extract mysqldump v5.7 and move it to `mdoq/php-fpm/mysqldump`. - If the file `mdoq/php-fpm/configure` doesn't exist, create is and make it executable.
+This will download and extract mysqldump v5.7 and move it to `mdoq/php-fpm/mysqldump`.

 - Add the following to `mdoq/php-fpm/configure`